 5. Restitution ‑ Reimbursement by transfer of property or service to the University or a member of the University community in an amount not in excess of the damage or loss incurred.
 Reimbursement may be accompanied by other sanctions.

 6. Restricted University Participation - Exclusion for a period of time from participating in extra-curricular activities including recognized student organizations and/or representing the University in any manner.
 Classroom attendance will be unaffected.

 The following sanction may be imposed upon groups or organizations:

 Deactivation – Loss of all privileges, including University recognition, for a specified period of time.

 7. Disciplinary Probation - A period of observation and review of conduct in which the student demonstrates compliance with the provisions of University regulations.
 Any student found in violation of the Student Code of Conduct while on Disciplinary Probation in the same semester of academic probation may be subject to suspension or dismissal from the university immediately.

 8. Deferred Suspension – In some cases, a sanction of suspension may be held in abeyance for a specified period.
 This means that, if the student is found responsible of any violation during that period, he or she will be subject to the deferred sanction without further review, in addition to the disciplinary action appropriate to the new violation.

-9. Separation – a dismissal from the University for at least one semester.
+9. Separation – an immediate dismissal from the University based on threat or danger to the university community or severe, pervasive student behavior.
 Students separated from the University are eligible to apply for reinstatement to the University.
 Readmission is not guaranteed.

-10. Interim Suspension – Exclusion for a period of time, prior to a disciplinary hearing, from the residence halls or campus (including classes) and all other college activities or privileges of a University student.
+10. Interim Suspension – Exclusion for a period of time, prior to a judicial conference, from the residence halls or campus (including classes) and all other college activities or privileges of a University student.